 Slovenia may not be top of mind when it comes to a European vacation.
 But it has all the romantic charm, history, and stunning beauty of top European destinations.
 And its under-the-radar status is a big selling point right now!
 As travel opens back up, and the usual European “hot spots” see surging crowds, Slovenia will be an even more attractive option.
 You can expect colorful cobblestone streets, stunning lakes, impressive mountains, castles, and vineyards.
 The Alps meet the Adriatic in this small country.
 So, you can climb mountains in the morning and swim in the sea in the afternoon.
 Whether you’re looking for a city break, an outdoor escape, or a culinary adventure – Slovenia offers the best of it all.

 Old world meets new in Slovenia’s cities.
 Modern contemporary architecture is only a stone’s throw from castles, winding cobbled streets, and delightful historical centers.
 Start in the big cities and work your way outwards to the tiny villages and fairy-tale towns.

-Ljubljana is the capital and largest city in Slovenia, a great home base, and a perfect blend of modern and historic.
-Check out the famous Dragon Bridge and wander along the pedestrian shopping streets by the river.
-Take in stunning views from the 15th-century castle or from the Nebotičnik skyscraper terrace with a cocktail in hand.
+Ljubljana is the capital and largest city in Slovenia.
+It is a great home base and a perfect blend of modern and historic.
+You can visit the famous Dragon Bridge and wander along the pedestrian shopping streets by the river.
+Then, take in stunning views from the 15th-century castle or from the Nebotičnik skyscraper terrace with a cocktail in hand.
 From the city, you can explore the many smaller historic mountain towns throughout the rest of the country.
-Or head to the coast to stay in Piran, Portorož, or Izola.
+Otherwise, head to the coast to stay in Piran, Portorož, or Izola.
 Here you can enjoy the classic red roofs, Venetian influence, and a relaxed beachy atmosphere.